Keto Toad In The Hole

 Gluten Free Toad In The Hole

-Wrap it with cling film and leave it on the site for about 30 minutes.
 The arrowroot will thicken our batter.
 It will expand a little bit as well.
-If you skip this step, you may not get the desired rise, crispiness and fluffiness.
+If you skip this step, you may not get the desired rise, crispiness, and fluffiness.

-This is very important!
-Make sure the beef dripping is piping hot or the Yorkshire pudding might be very soggy, might not rise, and will stick to the bottom of your dish.
+Make sureย the beef dripping is piping hot or the Yorkshire pudding might be very soggy, might not rise, and will stick to the bottom of your dish.

 How Long to Cook The Gluten Free Toad In The Hole